thomaschiari/deep-learning-coursework/docs/data/data_exercise.md

 - `Age` originally ranged from 0 to 90.
 After standardization, it is now centered at 0, but the distribution of the data remains the same.
 - This also happens with `FoodCourt`.
 The original data has many zeroes and multiple large values, and after scaling, the distribution remains the same, but the values are normalized relative to other features.

+---

+*Note*: Artificial Intelligence was used in this exercise for code completion and review.